oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/board_test/README.md

 * **Host to device global memory interface:** This interface is checked by performing explicit data movement between the host and device global memory.
 Host to device global memory bandwidth is measured and reported.
 As a part of this interface check, unaligned data transfers are also performed to verify that non-DMA transfers complete successfully.

 * **Kernel to device global memory interface:** This interface is checked by performing kernel to memory data transfers using simple read and write kernels.
 Kernel to memory bandwidth is measured and reported.<br>
   ***Note:*** This test currently does not support SYCL Unified Shared Memory (USM).
-For testing the USM interface, use the [Simple host streaming sample](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/DPC%2B%2BFPGA/Tutorials/DesignPatterns/simple_host_streaming) application.
+For testing the USM interface, use the [Simple host streaming sample](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/DPC%2B%2BFPGA/Tutorials/DesignPatterns/simple_host_streaming) code sample.

 * **Host to kernel interface:** The test ensures the host to kernel communication is correct and that the host can launch a kernel successfully.
 It also measures the roundtrip kernel launch latency and throughput (number of kernels/ms) of single task no-operation kernels.